NikyAviator/iSyncinator/README.md

 Hope this works!

-This script will be updated when needed and the readme will reflect those changes.
+This script will be updated when needed and the documentation will reflect those changes.

 Have a great day!